Country Living in a Cariboo Valley

 A yellow bird sits on a wire fence in a small garden.

-Wildlife is a wonderful addition to your small garden.
+Wildlife is a wonderful addition to your small garden space.
 Waking up to the sound of birds chirping in the morning is a beautiful feeling.
+Leaf-heavy trees and shrubs are a great way to provide shade that animals will love.

 Some animals and birds also act as natural pest controls.
 Hanging squirrel proof bird feeders from the trees will attract the birds to your garden.